Brown spider monkey: Conservation

-The brown spider monkey is one of the most threatened primates in the Neotropics.
+Since 2004, the brown spider monkeys have been listed as one of the most endangered primates in Colombia's inter-Andean Valleys.
+This is due to habitat fragmentation, threats of hunting, and threats of capture for pet trade.
 The population is estimated to have decreased by at least 80% and some populations have already been extirpated.
 Few remaining populations are of adequate size to be viable long-term.
 Almost 60 brown spider monkeys were recorded at various zoo (mostly European) that participated in the International Species Information System in 2010, but breeding is slow.
-Habitat loss is ongoing within its wild range, and an estimated 98% of its habitat already is gone.
+Habitat loss is ongoing within its wild range, and an estimated 98% of its habitat is already gone.
 Habitat loss is driven both by logging, and land clearance for agriculture and cattle ranches.
 It is also threatened by hunting (in some regions it is the favorite game) and the wild animals trade.
 One study did not show a significant difference between population densities inside versus outside forest areas disturbed by loggers.
 It has been hypothesized that this anomaly is due to the sample being taken from El Paujil reserve, which is a protected area and may serve as refuge from other human activities, namely poaching.

+Conservation efforts such as alleviating the detrimental effects of fragmented landscapes on the brown spider monkey population are being pursued.
+Corridors are being utilized to direct the brown spider monkeys back to their natural habitat that has been severely fragmented.
+A recent study performed in Central Colombia found that 21 out of 32 vertebrate species have used corridors that connect them to landscapes that have been fragmented.

+The IUCN is a group that is aiming to protect and grow the spider monkey population.
+They are raising money to help create corridors that connect them to all of the fragmented land.
+They are also aiming to educate the local human population that live amongst the spider monkeys to try and raise awareness and request more help.

 A small population of fewer than 30 individuals has been discovered in a protected area of Colombia, the Selva de Florencia National Natural Park.
 This is the southernmost population of the brown spider monkey.
 Brown spider monkeys are also known from other reserves in both Colombia and Venezuela.
+Currently there are about 3,000 brown spider monkeys left in the forests of Colombia and Venezuela.